Buy four shows and save. (Don’t worry, ticket exchanges are free.)

 Choreographer Reggie Wilson teaches this class, merging contemporary technique and postmodern structures with rhythmic folk traditions.
 Participants will also learn a section of Fist & Heel’s repertory.

-Subscriptions can be purchased online starting June 6 (for members).
+Subscriptions on sale now.
 Tickets to individual shows will be available for purchase online starting July 25 (for members).

 Peter Jay Sharp Building